Kahlil Lewis

-Kahlil Lewis (born August 31, 1997) is an American football wide receiver for the Hamilton Tiger-Cats.
-He was selected with the 15th overall pick in the 2nd round of the 2020 XFL Draft.
+Kahlil Lewis (born August 31, 1997) is an American former professional football wide receiver.
+He was selected with the 15th overall pick in the 2nd round of the 2020 XFL draft.
 In the summer after his senior year of college, he spent time on the Seattle Seahawks and Atlanta Falcons roster before being waived a week before the season began.
 Lewis played four years of college football at the University of Cincinnati from 2015 to 2019.

-Early life and high school career
+Early life

 Lewis grew up in Miami, Florida.
-His father passed away when he was three years old.
+His father died when he was three years old.
 Lewis attended Miramar High School, where he played football and basketball.
 He averaged 15 points per game on the basketball court but decided to focus on football in college.
 Rated a three star recruit, Lewis committed to Cincinnati over offers from Ohio State, West Virginia, Louisville, Nebraska and his hometown Miami Hurricanes.

 College career

 As a freshman at Cincinnati, Lewis largely played backup wide receiver and caught three passes for 53 yards.
 In his sophomore season in 2016, Lewis made 48 receptions for 605 yards and five touchdowns.
-As a junior, he was the team's primary receiver and had 61 catches for 676 yards and seven touchdowns, though the team finished 4-8.
+As a junior, he was the team's primary receiver and had 61 catches for 676 yards and seven touchdowns, though the team finished 4–8.
 As a senior, Lewis had 56 receptions for 782 yards and nine touchdowns.
 On October 27, 2018, Lewis had 12 catches for 174 yards and two touchdowns against SMU.
 In his final game at Nippert Stadium, Lewis caught nine passes for 203 yards and three touchdowns in a win against East Carolina.
-He helped the Bearcats defeat Virginia Tech 35-31 in the 2018 Military Bowl and scored a touchdown on a fumble recovery.
+He helped the Bearcats defeat Virginia Tech 35–31 in the 2018 Military Bowl and scored a touchdown on a fumble recovery.